NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Analysis

 We analyze the rank of the corresponding circuit for the different numbers of qubits as a function of the number of layers in Fig.~\ref{fig:TN_qubits}(a).
 A high rank does not allow us to simulate circuits efficiently using tensor networks, however, shallow circuits provide a low rank and can be processed.
 We simulate a shallow 5-layer QuEnc circuit with up to 300 qubits, demonstrating the linear scaling with the number of qubits in case of a fixed number of layers, see Fig.~\ref{fig:TN_qubits}(b).
 It is worth noting that we measure the time it takes to obtain either the output state in the MPS format or the projection onto any basis vector $\ket{i}$ and not the full state vector.
 A detailed description of finding tensor network contraction sequences is presented in Appendix~\ref{AppendixSecContraction}.

 In comparison with the large-scale QAOA tensor simulation~\cite{Lykov2020TensorNQ}, we are able to investigate wider circuits without a high-performance supercomputer by using just a regular laptop.
 This is due to the simple structure of the QuEnc circuit and the low levels of entanglement that are sufficient to provide a solution.
 The limitation of such an approach is the number of layers since tensor networks can efficiently simulate only shallow circuits, which might not be enough for large-scale problems; otherwise, the ranks are too high.

-Since tensor networks and the NISQ devices are similar in current capabilities (low-connectivity and shallow-circuits restrictions), these results show that the presented algorithm is well-suited for near-term quantum machines facilitating the solution of large-scale optimization problems.
+Regarding the actual launch of this algorithm on a quantum computer, it is worth emphasizing that it makes sense to do this only with a large number of qubits ($n \gtrsim 24$) and a large number of layers ($ \gtrsim n $) because in any other cases it is much more efficient to simply simulate it using tensor networks.
+At the same time, due to the presence of the barren plateau problem in hardware-efficient circuits, various techniques should be used to combat this, e.g., warm-start (see Appendix \ref{AppendixSecWarm}).